GranitB/slate/source/index.md

 }
 ```

-This endpoint retrieves a specific kitten.
+This endpoint retrieves a specific contact.

-<aside class="notice">If you're not using an ID thats is registered in Database, will return Success but with no data on it </aside>

 ### HTTP Request